 bS21 homologs are not responsive to a number of conditions

 In order to efficiently test multiple conditions to assess relative expression of bS21-1 and bS21-3, we constructed plasmids encoding fluorescent reporters.
 In particular, these reporters contained the predicted promoter region for either rpsU1 or rpsU3.
 Because rpsU1 is the second gene in an operon, the region predicted to encode the rpsU1 promoter is upstream of the first gene in the operon, cspC.
-The DNA including putative promoter regions (approximately 250 bp for rpsU1 and approximately 400 bp for rpsU3) up to the start codon of either cspC or rpsU3 is followed by DNA specifying a triple alanine linker in frame with the green fluorescent protein gene (gfp).
+The DNA including putative promoter regions (approximately 250 bp for rpsU1 and approximately 400 bp for rpsU3), up to the start codon of either cspC or rpsU3, is followed by DNA specifying a triple alanine linker in frame with the green fluorescent protein gene (gfp).
 These constructs were created on a multi-copy plasmid and transformed into wild-type F. tularensis LVS cells.
 [Conclude by stating (rather obvious) expectation with respect to fluorescence and amount of bS21-1 or bS21-3]

 Screening for factors that influence expression of rpsU1